Sport. Health. Nutrition. Gym. For style

 Characteristics of different compositions

-Cutting polishing and stone processing at home, homemade machine
+Cutting, polishing and processing stone at home, homemade machine

 Rings with radiant gems.
 Pendants, earrings, cufflinks and other jewelry with stones.
 Writing instruments, sculptures.
 Columns and plinths of buildings.